 - 3 cups Mexican-blend shredded cheese

-To assemble the enchiladas, set up an assembly line including: tortillas, sauce, beans, chicken mixture, and cheese.
+To assemble the enchiladas, set up an assembly line including: tortillas, enchilada sauce, beans, chicken mixture, and cheese.
 Lay out a tortilla, and spread two tablespoons of sauce over the surface of the tortilla.
 Add beans in a line down the middle of the tortilla, then add in a spoonful of the chicken mixture, then sprinkle with 1/3 cup cheese.
 Roll up tortilla and place in a greased 9 x 13-inch baking dish.
 Repeat with the remaining ingredients.
 Then spread the remaining enchilada sauce on top of the tortillas, and sprinkle on the remaining shredded cheese.

 Bake uncovered for 20 minutes.
 Remove from oven and serve immediately, garnished with chopped fresh cilantro if desired.

 *If you are using pre-cooked chicken, just leave it out of the saute and cook the onion and green chiles for 1 additional minute (instead of 6-8).
 Once you remove the onion and green chiles from the heat, stir in the chicken (which should be shredded or chopped into bite-sized pieces).